Noble Capital Markets lifts Ocugen Inc. [OCGN] price estimate. Who else is bullish?

 Noble Capital Markets have made an estimate for Ocugen Inc. shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on July 26, 2021.
 While these analysts kept the previous recommendation, ROTH Capital raised their target price from $10 to $6.
 The new note on the price target was released on June 11, 2021, representing the official price target for Ocugen Inc. stock.
 On February 09, 2021, analysts increased their price target for OCGN shares from 0.70 to 13.

-Ocugen Inc. [OCGN] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.55.
-With this latest performance, OCGN shares dropped by -7.00% in over the last four-week period, additionally sinking by -16.74% over the last 6 months – not to mention a rise of 2037.43% in the past year of trading.
+Ocugen Inc. [OCGN] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 11.44.
+With this latest performance, OCGN shares gained by 3.89% in over the last four-week period, additionally sinking by -16.36% over the last 6 months – not to mention a rise of 2493.17% in the past year of trading.

 Ocugen Inc.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 25.10 and a Current Ratio set at 25.10.